influxdata/influxdb-client-java/spring/README.md

 ## InfluxDB2 auto-configuration

 To enable `InfluxDBClient` support you need to set a `spring.influx2.url` property, and include `influxdb-client-java` on your classpath.

+`InfluxDBClient` relies on OkHttp.
+If you need to tune the http client, you can register an `InfluxDB2OkHttpClientBuilderProvider` bean.

 The default configuration can be override via properties: